We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Add a few drops to bandages or wound coverings.

-Essential oils must be mixed with carrier oils before being applied to the skin.
+Essential oils must be mixed with carrier oils before being applied to the skin or else they can have very harsh effects.
+A person should always do a patch test before trying a new-to-them essential oil.
 Some carrier oils include:

 - coconut oil